krrishd/academic-plan/README.md

 ## Requirements
 The B.S. degree in Applied Mathematics requires the completion of a minimum of 128 credit hours of acceptable coursework with cumulative and major grade point averages of C (2.25) or better.
 Students must complete the following minimum requirements:

+* A minimum of 24 credits in APPM or MATH courses (including the required courses):
+  * Numbered 3000+
+  * No more than 3 credits of APPM 4840 may count towards these 24
+  * No more than six credits of independent study are allowed for credit

+* A minimum of 24 credits in engineering courses (or approved courses with significant mathematical content in A&S or Business) with:
+  * 15 or more credits in courses numbered 2000+
+  * At least 6 credits in courses numbered 3000+
+  * These 24 credits are in addition to those required credits listed below under [computing](#computing) and [science](#science).

 Courses I've **bolded** are ones I plan to take.